assembla/ecvc-svn/README.md

 The hub for Assembla's [ECVC](https://www.assembla.com/ecvc) enhancements to open-source Subversion software.

 ## Current Project: Shelving
 Shelving means setting your uncommitted changes aside, so that you can work on something else.
-Shelving is fast and local, like 'git stash' and 'hg shelve' (and unlike Perforce's server-side shelving).
+Shelving is fast and local.

 ### Current status
 This is the first public preview.
 It works.
 It only shelves text changes.
 See the design doc (linked below) for details.